lmiller1990/design-pattenrns-for-vuejs/EVENTS.md

 Declaring emits with the verbose but explicit object syntax.
 \end{center}

-If you are using TypeScript, you will get even better type safety with this syntax - including the types for the payload!
+If you are using TypeScript, you will get even better type safety with this syntax - including the types in the payload!

 The object syntax also supports *validation*.
-As an example, we could validate the payload is a number:
+As an example, we could validate the payload for an imaginary `submit` event is a number:

 ```js
 export default {